The Great Toy Debate: Educational Toys vs. Traditional Toys

 Safety Considerations for Both Toy Categories

-It is very important for a parent to ensure that their child's toys are safe.
-When choosing between educational and traditional toys, safety comes first.
+Parents must ensure that their child's toys are safe and suitable.
+When choosing between educational and traditional toys, safety should be the top priority.
 The U.S. Consumer Product Safety Commission (CPSC) says toys should be made with Child Protection in mind.

 When checking a toy's safety, look at its materials, size, and shape.
 Toys with small parts or long strings can be dangerous, as can toys that are too loud or have sharp edges.